YouriMartin/SprintFlow/DEVELOPMENT.md

 ## Database Migrations

-TypeORM is configured with `synchronize: true` in development, which automatically syncs the schema.
-For production:
+The project uses Kysely for database queries, which provides type-safe query building.
+For schema management:

-1. Disable `synchronize` in production
+1. Create migration files using Kysely migrations
-2. Create migrations manually
+2. Run migrations on deployment
-3. Run migrations on deployment
+3. Keep the schema in sync with TypeScript types

 ## Troubleshooting